nasuni-labs/nasuni-dashboards/README.md

 1. Edit the telegraf.conf file:

     - Rocky Linux: On your computer, open the **telegraf.conf** file from the extracted Nasuni Dashboards repository zip archive in a text editor, select all, and copy the contents to your clipboard.
-Return to the VM ssh session, open vi, and paste the contents from step 2, customizing the values for the sections below:
+Return to the VM SSH session, open vi, and paste the contents from step 2, customizing the values for the sections below:

        ```shell
        sudo vi /etc/telegraf/telegraf.conf